The North Circular Tour

 Oulu–Rokua, approx. 90 km

 On arrival at Oulu airport you collect your hire car.
 Your first stop is Rokua where you check into the hotel situated close to Rokua National Park which you can walk around and explore.
-In the Suppa tourist centre you can find information on the national park and Rokua Geopark which is Finland’s only Geopark and the northernmost park of the UNESCO network.
+Family-friendly trails lead off through the park's wooded sandhills, where the forest floor is blanketed with silvery lichens.
+There are many clear traces of the Ice Age on the area and that’s why Rokua forms part of Finland's first Unesco Geopark.

 Day 2: Enjoy yourself at Super Park Vuokatti